-At the College of Engineering and Computer Science we are committed to the success of each individual.
-It is a commitment that is found not only in our classrooms, but also in the programs and experiences that we provide to our students.
-These opportunities support our students’ development in the academic, personal, and professional skills that are critical for success and leadership in today’s society.
+At the College of Engineering and Computer Science, we’re committed to the success of each student.
+These opportunities support our student’s development in the academic, personal, and professional skills that are critical for success and leadership in today’s society.

 Academic Excellence Workshops

-Participants not only leave with superb understanding of the material, but also with new organizational, interpersonal, and leadership skills.
-The Academic Excellence Workshop is an excellent opportunity to meet your peers and establish new study groups as you learn essential course material.
+Participants not only leave with an excellent understanding of the material, but also with new organizational, interpersonal, and leadership skills.
+The Academic Excellence Workshop is an excellent opportunity to meet your peers and establish new study groups as you learn the essential course material.

 In addition to Academic Excellence Workshops, the College is committed to offering a number of different resources to ensure student success.
 There are a number of ways that students can find help with academic coursework.